michael105/slterm/README.md

 	Ram usage with an empty history buffer is about (virtual) 6MB + (resident) 4MB.

+	NOTE: Experimental input conversion from utf8 to the current codepage added. enable with `BUTF8=1 make`
+	clipboard is converted to and from utf8 per default.

 ##### Features

    * Lessmode: scroll around with less like keybindings